Heroes Reborn (2021 comic): Reception

 Sam Stone, writing for Comic Book Resources, wrote that the series had a strong start, being both of interest to those who had been following Aaron's work with The Avengers and easy to understand by a casual reader, unaware of it.
 He also praised the art, and pointed that the comic had bigger scenes than those seen in The Avengers.

-However, the series overall received mixed reviews.
+The series overall received mixed reviews.
 On Comic Book Roundup, the entire series received a score of 7.4 out of 10 based on 66 reviews.
-Blue Fox from Comic Book Dispatch wrote "Honestly, Heroes Reborn #7's main story feels more like a filler than a story that stands on its own merits.
+Blue Fox from Comic Book Dispatch wrote: "Honestly, Heroes Reborn #7's main story feels more like a filler than a story that stands on its own merits.
 It does its job as a penultimate set-up but has so little to give as a story that It could've been done in ten pages or less.
 And please Aaron, eviscerate Blur in the next issue.
 I just can't stand another word from that braggart.
 Furthermore, the "back-up" seems to hold most of the meat in the overall story.
-Ultimately, readers get set up for the next Heroes Reborn issue."
+Ultimately, readers get set up for the next Heroes Reborn issue".

-Jimmy Hayes from Comic Watch wrote "This is a comic book... definitely not everyone's cup of tea, and certainly not conducive to a miniseries that only has one issue left to go."
-Brett from Graphic Policy wrote: "Heroes Reborn #7 like the issue before both works and doesn't.
+Jimmy Hayes from Comic Watch wrote that "this is a comic book... definitely not everyone's cup of tea, and certainly not conducive to a miniseries that only has one issue left to go".
+Brett from Graphic Policy gave a mixed review: "Heroes Reborn #7 like the issue before both works and doesn't.
 There's some great ideas and concepts but it never quite clicks and flows.
 Everything feels too short and like it's missing that moment that really hits you.
 The fact that it ends as just one chapter doesn't help matters.
-This is another Marvel event that doesn't hit the mark."
+This is another Marvel event that doesn't hit the mark".

-Olly McNamee from ComicCon wrote "Heroes Return #1 is an amazing book visually, but another wasted opportunity giving us a very predictable dust-up between The Supreme Squadron of America and the Avengers.
+Olly McNamee from ComicCon commented that "Heroes Return #1 is an amazing book visually, but another wasted opportunity giving us a very predictable dust-up between The Supreme Squadron of America and the Avengers.
 Well, some of them anyway.
 A series that seems deigned to set up the next big title-wide crossover for Marvel which I'll be giving a miss based on this slim storyline stretched out to breaking point.
-Whatever the opposite of 'Excelsior' is, this is that series."
+Whatever the opposite of 'Excelsior' is, this is that series".

-Zack Quaintance from Comics Bookcase wrote "Heroes Return #1 marks the end of a bloated alternate Marvel Universe story that lacks a point or anything much to say, besides hey wouldn't this be kind of interesting?
-And the answer to that is yes, but not for two months and eight issues."
-Nicole Drum from Comic Book.com wrote "Heroes Return #1 is okay and that's probably the best and also the most complete thing one can say about it."
+Zack Quaintance from Comics Bookcase wrote that "Heroes Return #1 marks the end of a bloated alternate Marvel Universe story that lacks a point or anything much to say, besides hey wouldn't this be kind of interesting?
+And the answer to that is yes, but not for two months and eight issues".
+Nicole Drum from Comic Book.com said that "Heroes Return #1 is okay and that's probably the best and also the most complete thing one can say about it".